NCl3-lhd/POA/README.md

 ## License

-Staralign is released under the MIT license.
+minipoa is released under the MIT license.
 See the file LICENSE for more details.

 ## Contact